usnistgov/dioptra/_sources/deployment-guide/obtaining-datasets.rst.txt

 How to Obtain Common Datasets
 =============================

+.. include:: /_glossary_note.rst

 This guide provides instructions on how to obtain common datasets to use for an on-premises deployment.

 Kaggle Datasets
 ---------------

 Kaggle_ is a website and a company that provides a platform for hosting data science competitions and publishing public datasets.
-We recommend using their API to help with automating the download of any datasets from the site for an on-premises deployment.
+We recommend using their :term:`API` to help with automating the download of any datasets from the site for an on-premises deployment.
 In order to run all of the examples distributed with Dioptra, you will need to download the following datasets and challenges from Kaggle_:

 -  **Fruits360 Classification Dataset:** https://www.kaggle.com/moltean/fruits